ejpcmac/confkit/README.md

         cd /config
         git init

-3. Initialise the configuraton using the template provided by `confkit`:
+3. Initialise the configuration using the template provided by `confkit`:

         nix flake init -t github:ejpcmac/confkit